Palestinian expulsion from Lydda and Ramle: Expulsion orders

+In his memoirs Rabin wrote: "'Driving out' is a term with a harsh ring.
+Psychologically, this was one of the most difficult actions we undertook.
+The population of Lod did not leave willingly."
+Yitzhak Rabin also wrote in his memoirs that some soldiers refused to take part in the evictions.
+Benny Morris writes that Israeli troops understood that what followed was an act of deportation, not a voluntary departure.
+While the residents were still in the towns, IDF radio traffic had already started calling them "refugees" after the expulsion orders were given.

+Operation Dani HQ told the IDF General Staff/Operations at noon on 13 July that "[the troops in Lydda] are busy expelling the inhabitants [oskim begeirush hatoshavim]," and told the HQs of Kiryati, 8th and Yiftah brigades at the same time that, "enemy resistance in Ramle and Lydda has ended.
+The eviction [pinui]" of the inhabitants... has begun."

 Shitrit/Shertok intervention

 The Israeli cabinet reportedly knew nothing about the expulsion plan until Bechor Shitrit, Minister for Minority Affairs, appeared unannounced in Ramle on 12 July.
 He was shocked when he realized troops were organizing expulsions.
 He returned to Tel Aviv for a meeting with Foreign Minister Moshe Shertok, who met with Ben Gurion to agree on guidelines for the treatment of the residents, though Morris writes that Ben Gurion apparently failed to tell Shitrit or Shertok that he himself was the source of the expulsion orders.
 Gelber disagrees with Morris's analysis, arguing that Ben-Gurion's agreement with Shitrit and Shertok is evidence that expulsion was not his intention, rather than evidence of his duplicity, as Morris implies.
 The men agreed the townspeople should be told that anyone who wanted to leave could do so, but that anyone who stayed was responsible for himself and would not be given food.
 Women, children, the old, and the sick were not to be forced to leave, and the monasteries and churches must not be damaged, though no mention was made of the mosques.
 Ben-Gurion passed the order to the IDF General Staff, who passed it to Dani HQ at 23:30 hours on 12 July, ten hours after the expulsion orders were issued; Morris writes that there was an ambiguity in the instruction that women, children and the sick were not to be forced to go: the word "lalechet" can mean either "go" or "walk".
 Satisfied that the order had been passed on, Shertok believed he had managed to avert the expulsions, not realizing that, even as he was discussing them in Tel Aviv, they had already begun.